SteadyCadence/api-docs/content/02-users.md

 POST /api/v1/account/password/
 ```

-Changes the password for a user's account.
+This method and endpoint changes the password for a user's account.

 **Request payload**